 If you don’t like the look of leaf debris on your lawn or if your trees have dropped too heavy a pile to effectively tackle with a mower, whole leaves can also be used as a top-dressing for plant beds.
 Just rake them up and spread them throughout your garden.
 You’re not only adding nutrients, but also helping cover and protect exposed soil from the harsh Texas sun.

 Over time this layer of leaf litter can even help suppress weeds from growing in your beds.
 And by insulating and locking in moisture, there’s the added benefit of watering more conservatively, if even at all.

-Now before you worry about oak leaves and whether their acidity can negatively affect your plants, here’s the truth: research has shown any acidity these leaves possess is buffered by the time full decomposition rolls around.
+Now, before you worry about oak and pecan leaves and whether their acidity can negatively affect your lawn and plants; here’s the truth: research has shown any acidity these leaves possess is buffered by the time full decomposition rolls around.
 Plus, with our alkaline soil, any acid is a benefit.

 So, do yourself a favor and leave the leaves on the landscape.